-However, the perspective of a four-day workweek is not appealing to all.
+However, the prospect of a four-day workweek is not appealing to all.

 Some full-time employees will indeed be working very long days if they choose to condense their hours, and others, such as shift workers, will simply not have the option of that flexibility.

-A six-month pilot programme - the biggest of its kind - was launched on June 6 to study the impact of shorter working hours on businesses’ productivity and the well-being of their workers, as well as the impact on the environment and gender equality.
+Dozens of companies have been involved in the six-month pilot programme - the biggest of its kind - which was launched on June 6 to study the impact of shorter working hours on businesses’ productivity and the well-being of their workers, as well as the impact on the environment and gender equality.

-Some 70 UK companies and 3,000 employees have signed up so far for the programme, which is being run by researchers at Cambridge and Oxford Universities and Boston College, as well as the non-profit advocacy groups 4 Day Week Global, the 4 Day Week UK Campaign and the UK think tank Autonomy.
+Some 70 UK companies and more than 3,300 employees have signed up so far for the programme, which is being run by researchers at Cambridge and Oxford Universities and Boston College, as well as the non-profit advocacy groups 4 Day Week Global, the 4 Day Week UK Campaign and the UK think tank Autonomy.